All articles

 Where the spread shows up: state by state

 The clearest contrasts are at the state level.
-South Dakota positions Premium, driven by the highest DSO penetration of any state we track, 21.7 percent of active dentists.
-It is a quietly consolidated rural market that looks nothing like the coastal assumption about where dental chains operate.
-North Dakota is close behind, also Premium at 15.1 percent.
+The Dakotas both position Premium on small provider bases, North Dakota at 15.1 percent DSO penetration of active dentists and South Dakota at 12.7 percent.
+They are quietly consolidated rural markets that look nothing like the coastal assumption about where dental chains operate.
 Heavy buyer competition for a limited pool of practices pushes both toward the top of the benchmark range.

-At the other end sit New York and New Jersey, both Discount despite some of the highest median incomes in the country (around $93,000 and $109,000).
+At the other end sits New York, Discount despite one of the highest median incomes in the country (around $93,000).
 This is the lesson the income-is-everything assumption misses.
-DSO competition in both states is among the lowest anywhere, roughly 2 percent, so few chains are bidding practices up.
+DSO competition in New York is among the lowest anywhere, at 2.2 percent, so few chains are bidding practices up.
 And close to 40 percent of active dentists hold licenses issued more than 30 years ago, a heavy wave of supply heading to market.
 Affluence, set against thin buyer competition and abundant supply, does not make a premium market.

-South Dakota market page → New Jersey market page →
+South Dakota market page → New York market page →

 Most major metros sit near the benchmark